 Motion: Board Member Wohlers motioned to approve the resolution with a scrivener's error correction.
-Seconded: Board Member Heavener seconded the motion.

 Seeing no further discussion, Board Chair Krechowski called for a vote on the resolution.

 E. RESOLUTION 2025-05-04 DVI RESEARCH CONTRACT REVISION

 A RESOLUTION OF THE DOWNTOWN INVESTMENT AUTHORITY ("DIA") MODIFIYING THE TERMS OF THE CONTRACT WITH DOWNTOWN VISION FOR RESEARCH ASSISTANCE, THE SPECIFICS OF WHICH ARE INCLUDED HERETO AS EXHIBIT 'A'; AUTHORIZING ITS CHIEF EXECUTIVE OFFICER ("CEO") TO TAKE ALL NECESSARY ACTION TO EFFECTUATE THE PURPOSES OF THIS RESOLUTION; PROVIDING FOR AN EFFECTIVE DATE.